"Wisdom is the reward you get for a lifetime of listening when you'd have preferred to talk."

 Or could it be that we are the "new kids on the block" so to speak and that other, possibly more advanced, civilizations in our interstellar neighbourhood are simply not all that interested in us?

 "Just another fly on the wall," as an alien might say.
 "Once you've seen one fly, you've seen them all."

 If so, then perhaps we need to be a little more proactive in finding radio signals from an alien civilization.
 For example, could we eavesdrop on the radio and TV signals emanating from an alien civilization?
 Again it depends on whether aliens are using the same kind of technology as we are for transmitting radio and TV signals.
 If aliens are sending the signals through cables or narrow, high-frequency laser beams, we are in big trouble.

-Despite these possibilities, it hasn't deterred the imagination of astronomers in mid-2006 with their visions of building the world's most powerful radio telescope called the Square Kilometer Array (SKA).
+Despite these possibilities, it hasn't deterred the imagination of astronomers by mid-2006 with their grand visions of building the world's most powerful radio telescope called the Square Kilometer Array (SKA).
 When in operation by 2020, SKA with its 1,500 radio antennas will be 10,000 times more sensitive than any other radio telescope (including the Arecibo) and would be used to study the universe in the radio wave region of the electromagnetic spectrum between 0.1 and 32GHz to an unprecedented level of detail.
 It would be well within the frequency range for humans to pick up the potential for alien radio and TV signals being leaked by distant planets assuming their technology is on par with our own.
 Such sensitivity should be enough to pick up unintentional or leakage radio signals at the power equivalent to present-day human radio and TV transmissions for the four closest stars to the Sun.
 Or if the transmissions are from more powerful pulses of radiation known as radar like those used in our airports, SKA could detect them up to a range of 500 stars.